qd-qd/sdk-tutorials/onboarding/chapter-1/4-problems-blockchain-solves.md

 However, not all these elements absolutely *need* to be secret for user confidentiality to be maintained: if the identities of Alice and Bob are disguised, the transfer of the currency could be between any two users of the network.
 Similar to the numbered accounts of secretive banking systems, users do not have to go by their real names.
 This means there is already a layer of anonymity between a user's real-world identity and their presence on the network.

 However, Alice and Bob would still need a method of confirming who they are, so they can make the transaction with confidence that they are interacting with the intended user.
-The solution to this problem is basically the same as the one people have used in the real world since the invention of writing: **identity is confirmed by using a signature**.
+The solution to this problem is basically the same as the one people have used in the real world since the invention of writing: **Identity is confirmed by using a signature**.

 ### Signatures

 When you sign your name on a job contract or sign for a parcel delivery at your door, in effect you are using a unique and verifiable symbol to represent your identity.
 You always use the same signature, even in different contexts, and it is used as "proof" that the person holding the pen is who they claim to be.
 Objects can also be signed as a form of proof, such as when an artist signs their name to a painting to confirm its authenticity.

-Users of distributed networks use a clever methodology based on **public-private key encryption** to achieve this same kind of proof – but this kind of signature is impossible to forge.
+Users of distributed networks use a clever methodology called **public-private key encryption** to achieve this same kind of proof – but this kind of signature is impossible to forge.
 In simplified terms, everyone on the network has two linked encryption keys: one that can be made public and one that they keep secret.
 To prove that a transaction is legitimately yours, you "sign" it using your **private** key.
 No one else can do this, but *everyone* else can use your **public** key to confirm your other key made the signature.

 Public-private key encryption can achieve impressive things.
 For example, Alice and Bob could use a combination of all four of their public and private keys to establish a secure channel of communication inaccessible to anyone except themselves – so the detail of their interaction through that channel can be absolutely trusted.